 How to rinse rice

 I find it easiest to rinse rice in a bowl.
 Just pour the rice in a bowl and fill with water, then swish it around.
 Drain (just pour the water out best you can, no need to use a colander), then fill with water again and repeat 4 to 5 times until the water is pretty clear.

 The water will never be completely clear!
 My rule of thumb is 4 to 5 refills of the bowl.

 BONUS: There’s an even EASIER way to make this using coconut milk powder.
-I’ve popped that extra recipe below.
+I’ve popped that extra recipe below the coconut milk recipe (ie scroll to bottom of post).
 It’s an extra because I coconut milk powder isn’t as common as coconut milk.
 While I always have coconut milk on hand, I don’t usually have powder!